jahrulnr/docker-nginx-with-pagespeed/README.md

 Examples:

-1. A secure, optimized reverse proxy using pagespeed to another docker service
+1. A secure, optimized reverse proxy using pagespeed to another docker service.
+Remeber to allow insecure localhost.
+It will vary by browser, but try [chrome://flags/#allow-insecure-localhost](chrome://flags/#allow-insecure-localhost) for chrome or `--ignore-certificate-errors` in headless mode.

 ```
 docker run -e PROXY_PASS=http://host.docker.internal:3000 -p 443:443 pmetpublic/nginx-with-pagespeed